Improwised/kb.repairrabbit.github.io/content/customers/How-to-check-an-invoice-appointment-and-ticket-of-the-customer.md

 ![How to check an invoice, appointment and ticket of the customer?](/images/customers/how_can_i_check_invoice_appointment_tickets_of_the_customer/click_view.png)

-Select “Tickets” or “Appointments” or “Invoices” for detailed information of any of the category
+Select “Tickets”, “Appointments” or “Invoices” for detailed information of any of the category
 ![How to check an invoice, appointment and ticket of the customer?](/images/customers/how_can_i_check_invoice_appointment_tickets_of_the_customer/select_tickets_appointments_invoices.png)